Gold Resource: A Tale Of Two Mines (NYSEMKT:GORO)

 Let’s examine the “primary” reason for SpinCo in terms of unlocking value:

-Spinoffs such as these really do happen all the time and for the very same reason expressed by management: "unlocking value" due to shares being weighed down by a division, product, geography, or any other “red-headed” stepchild that may exist in the operations of a company (i.e., in this case OMU).
+Spinoffs such as these really do happen all the time and I take management's reasoning at face value: "unlocking value" due to shares being weighed down by a division, product, geography, or any other “red-headed” stepchild that may exist in the operations of a company (i.e., in this case the OMU).

-In fact, just a couple of months earlier, another junior mining gold company “Premier Gold Mines” (OTCPK:PIRGF) announced that it was “contemplating a US-focused Spin-out”… which “could potentially include spinning-out to its shareholders the company’s US subsidiary that holds its Nevada assets”… sound familiar?
+In fact, just a few months earlier, another junior mining gold company “Premier Gold Mines” (OTCPK:PIRGF) announced that it was “contemplating a US-focused Spin-out”… which “could potentially include spinning-out to its shareholders the company’s US subsidiary that holds its Nevada assets”… sound familiar?

 You may be wondering, what’s wrong with the OMU?
-The simple answer is "nothing really" from an operational and performance perspective; however, if you review the Frazier Institute’s 2019 Annual Survey of Mining Companies which assesses and ranks “how mineral endowments and public policy factors such as taxation and regulatory uncertainty affect exploration investment” it helps shed some light on the differences.
+The simple answer is "nothing really" from an operational and performance perspective; however, if you review the Frazier Institute’s 2019 Annual Survey of Mining Companies which assesses and ranks “how mineral endowments and public policy factors such as taxation and regulatory uncertainty affect exploration investment” it helps shed some light on the geographic differences from an investment perspective.

-In that survey, Mexico ranks @65.43, well below Nevada @87.54 in terms of its geographic attractiveness as an investment:
+In that survey, Mexico ranked @65.43, well below Nevada @87.54 in terms of its geographic attractiveness as an investment:

 Source: Frazier Institute 2019 Mining Survey

-The survey cites Mexico’s lower attractiveness as a function of a variety of factors including:
+The survey goes on to cite Mexico’s lower attractiveness as a function of a variety of factors including:

 - Regulatory environment